10 Signs of Chemical Submission and How to Protect Your Safety at Night

 Loss of sense of time

-A feeling of “lost time,” waking up in an unexpected place, inability to reconstruct the timeline, or fuzzy periods should lead to seeking help and considering medical care.
+A feeling of “lost time,” waking up in an unexpected place, an inability to reconstruct the timeline, or fuzzy periods should lead to seeking help and considering medical care.

 What to do immediately if suspected?